 Transcripts show all required courses for the program of study, the semester when taken or scheduled, the course grade status, and special notes for course transfers and substitutions.
-Sample (anonymized) transcripts for are shown in Appendix A.
+Sample (anonymized) transcripts for native students and transfer students are shown in Appendix A.